Monday, December 31, 2018

 Tuesday, December 25, 2018

-"The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands; nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things."
-(Acts 17:24-25)
+“The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by human hands.
+Nor is He served by human hands, as if He needed anything…” (Acts 17:24–25)

-"Being then the children of God, we ought not to think that the Divine Nature is like gold or silver or stone, an image formed by the art and thought of man."
+“We ought not to think that the divine nature is like gold or silver or stone, an image formed by human skill and imagination.”
 (Acts 17:29)

 Monday, December 24, 2018